 “Nah, nah,” said Helen.
 “We can look for a motel or a hotel here.
 Maybe this is one of those quaint little villages with an inn.
 Whatever the case, I’m tired of driving…riding…whatever.
 I’m tired of being in this car.”

 “You want a vacation in a little dump water in the middle of Missouri?” asked Tucker.
 “Seriously?”

 “Weren’t you the one asking if there was a hotel?” asked Helen.
 “You’re telling me you don’t want to stop at a hotel for me?”

-“Yeah, but…” drawled off Tucker as realization visibly dawned upon his face.
+“Yeah, but…” drawled off Tucker as visible realization dawned upon his sharp face.